mrstevencervantes/pipeline/README.md

-# pipeline
+# Test Pipeline
-Creating a new test pipeline.
+This is a test pipeline using python.